Part of a series on Single-Serving Site. [View Related Entries]

 PROTIP: Press 'i' to view the image gallery, 'v' to view the video gallery, or 'r' to view a random entry.

 Zombo is a satire website that was created in 1999 as a parody of the flash-based intro animation that became widespread during the early days of flash animation in web design.

 Zombo.com was launched in 1999 as a joke poking fun at how websites would play a small Flash animation before actually transitioning into the main page.
-It took this concept to the extreme, playing small animation along with a repeating tune with a voice track welcoming the visitor to zombo.com.
+It took this concept to the extreme, playing a small animation along with a repeating tune welcoming the visitor to zombo.com.
 After some time, an option to purchase T-shirts or sign up for a newsletter would appear, and if neither were clicked, the loop would resume indefinitely.
 These services have since been discontinued.
 The website steadily gained notoriety and was shared throughout emails and forums all throughout the Internet.